-PhD Program in Applied Mathematics
+MS Program in Mathematics

 Teaching assistantships are available for qualified students in the Mathematics and Statistics graduate program.
 Applications should be sent before March 1 for the following academic year or by October 1 for Spring enrollment to receive first consideration.
 However, late applications will be considered until all positions are filled.

 Regular teaching assistantships, available to students in the M.S. programs require teaching one 5-hour course or two three hour courses per semester and pay $14,400 spread over 9 months.
 Additional summer teaching is available with additional stipends of up to $3,500.

 The GRE Suject test in Mathematics is recommended, but not required, for admission to the program.
 Students whose native language is not English must submit an official, acceptable TOEFL score.
 For the internet based test, a TOEFL score of 79 or above is acceptable.
 To be considered for a teaching assistantship, applicants must have received a score of 23 or higher on the speaking portion of the TOEFL(IBT), or a score of 50 or above on the SPEAK test.
 It is impossible for us to waive this requirement or substitute another test of English speaking ability.